John Lewis bonus lowest since 1950s as profits plunge

 It blamed poor home sales, discounting, higher IT costs and the cost of opening two new stores last year for the drop.

-John Lewis' famously promises that is "never knowingly undersold", meaning it matches its High Street rivals' prices.
+John Lewis famously promises that it is "never knowingly undersold", meaning it matches its High Street rivals' prices.

 The partnership said "near constant discounting" from rivals had hit profits, particularly in its department store shops.

 John Lewis' structure is unique.
 It is owned by its staff, known as partners.

 Typically in profitable years, staff at the 350 Waitrose and 51 John Lewis stores receive a share of the profits.
 In the very best years, these bonuses can add the equivalent of a few months' worth of pay.

 But the annual staff bonus has been reduced every year for the past six years due to difficult trading conditions.

 Sir Charlie Mayfield, chairman of the John Lewis Partnership, said the lower bonus would help the company to preserve cash and invest "to cope with the continuing uncertainty facing consumers and the economy".

 Analysis: Howard Mustoe, business reporter

 There are four key reasons the department store chain is struggling.
 It's "Never Knowingly Undersold" guarantee ties its hands on price as it matches the price of a product with competitors.
 There's also the general "relevance problem" of department stores, with the rise of online shopping.